DevSpen/d.js-BDScript-Documentation/properties/songProperties.md

 # Song Properties
-All available properties for songs.
-For functions like [$songInfo](https://djs-bdscript.gitbook.io/docs/songinfo).
+All available properties for songs, for functions like [$songInfo](https://djs-bdscript.gitbook.io/docs/songinfo).

 - `author` - The author of the song.
 - `duration` - How long the song is.